ABOUT

 ✦ 25 years coaching women in technology, academic sciences, engineering, and IT

-✦ Three published books on women's leadership
+✦ Three best-selling books on women's leadership

 ✦ 20+ years speaking at major corporations globally